The Australian Veterinary Association wants to ensure that Australia’s laws best protect our animals, and those that own, interact and work with them.

 Regulation for those treating animals

-All animal health services providers, including veterinarians, paraprofessionals and non-veterinary animal health providers should be appropriately regulated to ensure adequate animal welfare and consumer protection.
+All animal health services providers, including veterinarians, paraprofessionals, and non-veterinary animal health providers should be appropriately regulated to ensure the adequate animal welfare and consumer protection.

 At present each state or territory has a board established by legislation that registers and regulates the veterinary profession.
 Laws vary significantly around which procedures may only be done by veterinarians, whether people who are not veterinarians can access veterinary medicines, and under what circumstances.
 To simplify these regulations the AVA has developed Recommended key principles for veterinary practice acts in Australia (updated May 2017).
 These key principles are the guidebook for all AVA advocacy in relation to veterinary legislation.